 The legal literature, in contrast, has largely overlooked the phenomenon of superstar CEOs and its governance implications.
-Yet, the notion that certain corporate leaders might have a unique contribution occasionally plays a role in court decisions.
-Part of the reason that legal scholars ignore the phenomenon of "Superstar CEOs" stems, in our view, from the fact that this category is quite an elusive one.
-As we shall see, the difficulty of identifying Superstar CEOs matters for the legal implications that follow in the next Part.
-Yet, the fact that this category of CEOs is an elusive should not prevent us from examining its legal implications (similarly to what financial economists have long done).
+Yet the idea that certain corporate leaders might make a unique contribution occasionally plays a role in court decisions.
+Part of the reason legal scholars ignore the phenomenon of superstar CEOs stems, in our view, from the fact that they are hard to define.
+And as we show in the next section, that difficulty has legal implications.
+It should not, however, prevent us from examining those implications (as financial economists have long been doing).

-Founder Status, Equity Stake and Structural Power
+Founder Status, Equity Stake, and Structural Power

-In this Section we discuss several additional factors that bolster the power of CEOs, and therefore of Superstar CEOs.
-These include founder status, large equity stake and additional structural factors, such as long tenure and combined CEO-chair role.
+In this section we discuss several additional factors that bolster the power of CEOs, and therefore of superstar CEOs.
+These include founder status, having a large equity stake, and other structural factors, such as long tenure and a combined chair-CEO role.

 1. Founder Status and Significant Equity Stake

-Superstar CEOs are often, but not always, founders with a significant equity stake.
-For example, Elon Musk, the legendary founder of Tesla holds 18% of the company shares; Jeff Bezos the founder of Amazon, holds 11.2% of the company shares; and Larry Ellison the co-founder of Oracle held about 25% of Oracle's shares when he was the CEO of the company.
+Superstar CEOs are often, but not always, founders who have a significant equity stake.
+For example, Elon Musk, the legendary founder of Tesla, holds 18% of the company’s shares; Jeff Bezos, the founder of Amazon, holds 11.2% of the company’s shares; and Larry Ellison, the co-founder of Oracle, held about 25% of Oracle's shares when he was the CEO.

 This is not a coincidence.
-As reflected from Table 1, it is typically the case that Superstar CEOs are founders.
+As shown in Table 1, it is typically the case that superstar CEOs are founders.
 Since founders are the ones who have the vision to invent new products and markets or disrupt existing ones, they often become instrumental to their companies.
-More broadly, data we collected from the GMI dataset shows that in 2018 about 11% of the U.S. public companies without a controlling shareholder have founder or family ownership.
-While this group of CEOs may, on average, outperform non-founder CEOs, it is unlikely that all of them have superstar qualities.
-Thus, a founder status is not a prefect approximation for Superstar CEOs.
+More broadly, data we collected from the GMI data set shows that in 2018, about 11% of US public companies that did not have a controlling shareholder were founder or family owned.
+While the CEOs of such companies may, on average, outperform non-founder CEOs, it is unlikely that they all have superstar qualities.
+Founder status is therefore not a perfect approximation for superstar status.

 A significant equity stake is often the outcome of the CEO being the company founder.
-While founders can get diluted as the company raises more capital, some of them are still able to retain a significant fraction of the company shares after the IPO.
-And as we further explain in the next Section, a significant minority ownership stake provides Superstar CEOs with additional form of power.
+While a founder’s stake can become diluted as the company raises more capital, some founders are able to retain a significant percentage of shares after the company goes public.
+And as we further explain in the next section, a significant minority ownership stake provides superstar CEOs with an additional form of power.

-It is important to note that our framework excludes founder-CEOs who retain a majority control after the IPO, usually through the use of dual-class share structure.
+It is important to note that our framework excludes founder CEOs who retain majority control after an IPO, usually through the use of a dual-class share structure.
 Mark Zuckerberg, for example, holds about 60% of Facebook’s voting rights, which would clearly make him a controlling shareholder.
-In the case of founder-controllers it is impossible to disentangle the sources of their power and determine whether they stem from their control over the company voting rights or from their unique contribution to the firm value.
-Therefore, our analysis focuses on companies where public investors could, at least in theory, outvote the CEO.
-Indeed, even Larry Ellison, with his significant 25% equity stake, could not exercise a full control over Oracle vote, and in 2015 a majority of the company shareholders voted against the approval of his executive compensation.
+In the case of founder/controlling shareholders, it is impossible to disentangle the sources of their power and determine whether it stems from control of the voting rights or the founders’ unique contribution to the firm’s value.
+Therefore, our analysis focuses on companies where, at least in theory, investors could outvote the CEO.
+For example, Larry Ellison’s 25% equity stake, although significant, was not enough for him to control the vote at Oracle in 2015, when a majority of the shareholders voted not to approve his executive compensation.